spectrocloud/librarium/packages/docs/content/00-release-notes.md

 * The Spectro Cloud database can now be backed up and restored.
 * Whereas previous on-prem versions allowed upgrading only to major versions, this release allows <Tooltip trigger={<u>upgrading</u>}> <a href="/enterprise-version/system-console-dashboard/#updatemanagement">Upgrades</a> to the Spectro Cloud platform are published to the Spectro Cloud repository and a notification is displayed on the console when new versions are available. </Tooltip> to minor versions of the Spectro Cloud platform.
 * Monitoring the installation using the dedicated <Tooltip trigger={<u>UI</u>}>The platform installer contains a web application called the <a href="/enterprise-version/deploying-the-platform-installer/#monitorinstallation">Supervisor</a>, to provide detailed progress of the installation. </Tooltip> now provides more details when [migrating](/enterprise-version/deploying-an-enterprise-cluster/#migratequickstartmodeclustertoenterprise) from the quick start version to the enterprise version.
-* AWS and GCP clusters can now be provisioned from an on-prem Specto Cloud system.
+* AWS and GCP clusters can now be provisioned from an on-prem Spectro Cloud system.

 On the VMware front, we have: